jonnonz1/nz-statute-book/acts/public/1978/heavy-engineering-research-levy-act-1978.md

 (4) The provision of any information or the making of any return under this section shall not constitute a condition precedent to the right of the Association to assess, sue for, and recover any research levy payable under this Act.

 ### 8 Powers of Customs
-(1) The powers and authorities of the Customs under the Customs and Excise Act 2018 shall, with all necessary modifications, apply in the same manner to the collection of a research levy under this Act as they apply to the collection of duty under that Act.
+(1) The powers and authorities of Customs under the Customs and Excise Act 2018 shall, with all necessary modifications, apply in the same manner to the collection of a research levy under this Act as they apply to the collection of duty under that Act.
-(2) Without limiting subsection (1) of this section and notwithstanding section 6(1) of this Act, sections 74, 100, 122, 123, 129 to 131, 133, and 134 of the Customs and Excise Act 2018 shall apply in respect of any research levy required to be collected by the Customs as if it were duty to be collected under that Act.
+(2) Without limiting subsection (1) of this section and notwithstanding section 6(1) of this Act, sections 74, 100, 122, 123, 129 to 131, 133, and 134 of the Customs and Excise Act 2018 shall apply in respect of any research levy required to be collected by Customs as if it were duty to be collected under that Act.

 ### 9 All research levies collected to be paid to Association
-Subject to section 10, all research levies received under this Act by the Customs shall be paid to the Association by the Customs.
+Subject to section 10, all research levies received under this Act by Customs shall be paid to the Association by Customs.

 ### 10 Crown may be reimbursed for collection of research levies
-For the purpose of reimbursing the Crown for any expenses incurred by the Customs in collecting any research levy under this Act, the Customs may retain such percentage of every levy collected by him as may be determined by the Minister of Finance after consultation with the Association.
+For the purpose of reimbursing the Crown for any expenses incurred by Customs in collecting any research levy under this Act, Customs may retain such percentage of every levy collected as may be determined by the Minister of Finance after consultation with the Association.

 ### 11 Refunds
-(1) Notwithstanding section 9, in any case where a research levy has been paid to or collected by the Customs in error or in excess of the amount properly payable, the Customs may refund the amount of such levy paid or collected in error or, as the case may be, the amount of the excess, to the person by whom the levy was paid from money in the Customs' hands which would otherwise be payable to the Association.
+(1) Notwithstanding section 9, in any case where a research levy has been paid to or collected by Customs in error or in excess of the amount properly payable, Customs may refund the amount of such levy paid or collected in error or, as the case may be, the amount of the excess, to the person by whom the levy was paid from money in Customs' hands which would otherwise be payable to the Association.
 (2) In any case where the Association is satisfied that any person who has paid a research levy is not engaged in heavy engineering or has paid a research levy in error or in excess of the amount properly payable, it may refund to that person the amount of research levy which has been so paid.
-(3) In any case where the Minister is satisfied that, having regard to the purposes of this Act, it would be inequitable for a research levy to be paid by any particular person or in respect of any particular levied items, he may authorise the Association to remit or refund any research levy payable by that person or in respect of those levied items.
+(3) In any case where the Minister is satisfied that, having regard to the purposes of this Act, it would be inequitable for a research levy to be paid by any particular person or in respect of any particular levied items, the Minister may authorise the Association to remit or refund any research levy payable by that person or in respect of those levied items.

 ### 12 Expenditure of research levy
 (1) The money received by the Association from any research levy shall be used by the Association for the purposes of promoting and conducting research and other scientific work into or relating to the heavy engineering industry.